 The Network Support Administration Associate of Applied Science Degree Program Engineer Option emphasizes the specifics of planning, designing, and implementation of Microsoft Windows server solutions and architectures in medium to large-sized companies.
 This option builds upon the Network Support Administration core program, leading the student through the Systems Engineer concentration.
 As the role of IT and network support roles become more defined by industry the Network Support Administration Engineer Option has become a specialization in the IT infrastructure to give IT professionals an advanced industry recognized designation, indicating experience and knowledge that companies and organizations can count on to plan, support, and maintain their critical networking, information/data, and disaster recovery platforms.
 This understanding allows IT Directors/Information Officers the ability to implement strategic IT hiring plans which will supply a foundation of qualified IT professionals that will take their organization in a positive direction.
 Network Support Administration Associate of Applied Science Engineers Option will most likely concentrate their expertise in the areas of Local and wide area networking design, implementation, and management.
-Upon completion of the Engineer Option, the successful student may apply to take the Microsoft Certified Technical Specialist (MCTS), the Microsoft Certified Information Technology Professional: Server Administrator (MCITP:SA), and/or the Microsoft Certified Information Technology Professional:

-Enterprise Administrator (MCITP:EA) Examinations to become a Microsoft Certified Technical Specialist, a Microsoft Certified Information Technology Professional: Server Administrator, and/or a Microsoft Certified Information Technology Professional: Enterprise Administrator.
+Upon completion of the Engineer Option, the successful student may apply to take the Microsoft Certified Technical Specialist (MCTS), the Microsoft Certified Information Technology Professional: Server Administrator (MCITP:SA), and/or the Microsoft Certified Information Technology Professional: Enterprise Administrator (MCITP:EA) Examinations to become a Microsoft Certified Technical Specialist, a Microsoft Certified Information Technology Professional: Server Administrator, and/or a Microsoft Certified Information Technology Professional: Enterprise Administrator.
 In addition, upon completion, the successful student may apply to take the Microsoft Exchange Server Examination to be certified.
 These exams are available through Microsoft Learning, an independent certification organization.
 Students will also be expected to complete an internship in their chosen technical field which can provide them with "real world" experience and exposure which can be important in today's competitive technology market.
 If a student successfully earns 16 credits per quarter, this program is designed for full-time students to complete in 18 months.

-College Readiness Requirement Quarter Credit Hours SFS140 Strategies for Success 4 Core Program Require Core Program Requirements BUS112 Personal Finance 4 NSA100 Windows Operating System Fundamentals 4 NSA105 Windows Server Administration Fundamentals 4 NSA150 CompTIA A+ Core Technologies 4 NSA151 CompTIA A+ OS/Windows 4 NSA152 CompTIA Network+ 4 NSA155 CompTIA Security+ 4 NSA260 Administering Windows Client Operating System 4 NSA261 Administering Windows Server Operating System 4 NSA262 Implementing Windows Network Infrastructure 4 NSA263 Implementing Windows Directory Services 4 NSA267 Supporting Windows Client and Applications 4 NSA280 Configuring and Implementing Virtualization 4 NSA290 Command Line Scripting 4 Computer Literacy Requirements CIS106 Computer Applications 4 CIS107 Computer Applications II 4
+College Readiness Requ Quarter Credit Hours

+SFS130 Professional Seminar 1

+SFS141 Strategies for Success 3

+BUS112 Personal Finance 4

+NSA100 Windows Operating System Fundamentals 4

+NSA105 Windows Server Administration Fundamentals 4

+NSA150 CompTIA A+ Core Technologies 4

+NSA151 CompTIA A+ OS/Windows 4

+NSA152 CompTIA Network+ 4

+NSA155 CompTIA Security+ 4

+NSA260 Administering Windows Client Operating System 4

+NSA261 Administering Windows Server Operating System 4

+NSA262 Implementing Windows Network Infrastructure 4

+NSA263 Implementing Windows Directory Services 4

+NSA267 Supporting Windows Client and Applications 4

+NSA280 Configuring and Implementing Virtualization 4

+NSA290 Command Line Scripting 4

+CIS106 Computer Applications 4

+CIS107 Computer Applications II 4

+COM208 Public Speaking 4

+CRT210 Critical Thinking 4

+ENG101 General English 4

+ENG211 Composition I 4

 Total Quarter Credit Hours Required 96

 INT243 Professional Seminar and Internship 4

-Internship or Capstone Requirement

 PSY202 Principles of Psychology 4

 MTH103 College Math 4

-ENG211 Composition I 4

-ENG101 General English 4

-CRT210 Critical Thinking 4

-COM208 Public Speaking 4

-CERTIFICATE IN APPLIED CYBER SECURITY
+CERTIFICATE IN APPLIED CYBER SECURITY\

-This program is not within the scope of the school's ACCSC accreditation
+\This program is not within the scope of the school's ACCSC accreditation